ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 }
 ```

+Keep in mind that Exposed's migration tooling is simplistic and doesn't currently support concepts like incremental enhancements or rollbacks.

 ## CRUD operations

-In order to exchange data between our client and server, we generally define a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) to represent the data format using data class.
-Just like we use POPO (Plain Old PHP Object) in PHP, data class is a simple class that carry data in Kotlin.
-In our sample, the `TaskDto` only need a nullable `id`, the `title` of a task, a boolean `completed` filed to store status.
+To exchange data between our client and server, we generally define a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) to represent the data format using data class.
+Like POPOs (Plain Old PHP Object) in PHP, a Kotlin data class is a barebones entity with the sole purpose of representing values.
+In our sample, the `TaskDto` only needs a nullable `id`, the `title` of a task, a boolean `completed` filed to store status.

-Also, we need to put `@Serializable` annotation before data class definition.
-The kotlinx.serialization gradle plugin will generate a serializer class automatically for us.
-Your `TaskDto` will look like this now:
+To serialize our data class to JSON, we need to put `@Serializable` annotation before data class definition.
+The `kotlinx.serialization` Gradle plugin will generate a serializer class automatically for us.
+The definition for our `TaskDto` will look like this now:

 ```
 @Serializable
 data class TaskDto(val id: Int?, val title: String, val completed: Boolean = false)
 ```

+We can interact with the database now!
+Let's start building our RESTful API.

 ### Retrieve a Task list

-We can touch the database now.
-Create a new HTTP GET route.
-Inside this route, use `Task` entity to retrieve `all()` data from the table.
-We could sort the data by using `orderBy()` then `map()` the result in to our `TaskDTO` and return a `List<TaskDto>` as record set.
-When using Exposed, don't forget all the operation need to be place inside a `transcation()`.
+We'll start by creating a new HTTP GET route.
+We want to use the `Task` entity to retrieve `all()` data from the SQLite table.
+Additionally, we could sort the data by using `orderBy()` then `map()` the result into our `TaskDTO` and return a `List<TaskDto>` as a collection.
+When using Exposed, we need to place all database operations inside a `transaction()` scope.

 ```
 get("/api/tasks") {